srikanthmalla/behavior_cloning/writeup_template.md

 use a convolution neural network model similar to the Lenet I thought this model might be appropriate because in transfer learning lecture, we have noticed for different dataset we have to train it from scractch replacing the last layer according to our output (here it is steering angles)

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded one lap on track one using center lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+To get the recovery motion not to go away from the center of road, I used left and right cameras and augmented data with constant angle (0.2) to move the other side

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 8700 number of data points.
+I then preprocessed this data by normalizing and cropping till the road and removing the sky and trees.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 7 as evidenced by .
 I used an adam optimizer so that manually training the learning rate wasn't necessary.